magento/magento2-page-builder/docs/create-basic-content-type/step-6-add-icon.md

 That's it.
 Now you can regenerate your static assets, empty your browser cache, and do a hard reload of your Admin page to see your new icon in the panel.

+## Next

+Congratulations!
+You just finished the last step in this tutorial.
+To wrap things up, find out [What's next](whats-next.md).